sofieaasheim/supervised-learning-project/README.md

 # Supervised Learning Project

-This is a project using a multiple regression model from supervised learning to predict life ecpectancy.
+This repository contains a machine learning project using a multiple regression model to predict life ecpectancy.
 These YouTube videos are a nice place to start for understanding the method:
 - [The Very Basics]
 - [Data Preparation]

-The project is presented in an interactive [website], where you can predict the life excpectancy based on parameters that you decide the value of.
-This weside also breifly describe the theory behind the methods used.
+The project results are presented in an interactive [website], where you can predict the life excpectancy based on parameters that you decide the value of.
+This website also breifly describes the theory behind the methods used.

-## Data Sets
+## Data Set

-The data set is form the World Health Organization, WHO.
-It consists of the life expectancy for 193 countries over 15 years, and different health factors, affecting the life expectancy.
-The life excpectancy is the respons while the health factors are the parameters.
+The data set used in the project is from the World Health Organization (WHO).
+It consists of the life expectancy for 193 countries over a period of 15 years, and different health factors, affecting the life expectancy.
+The life excpectancy is the response while the health factors are the parameters.
 The data set can be found here: [WHO data set].

-Relevant data for the project can be found in the `data` folder.
+Relevant data for the project can be found in the `data` folder:

-- `life-expectancy.csv` contains the relevant data set for the project
+- `life-expectancy.csv` contains the relevant data set for the project.

-More information about the data can be found in the `life-expectancy.txt` file.
+- `life-expectancy.txt` contains information about all the variables in the data set.

 ## The Code

-You will find the code for the model in the folder `test`, here there are four files:
+You will find the code for the model and the experiments used in the project in the folder `test`.
+Here there are six files:

+- `multiple_regression.py`: The multiple regression model is made in the function `multiple_regression(df_regr, parameter_list)`.
+This function takes a data frame and a list of parameter names as arguments.
+First, it splits the data in training and testing sets, then performs a multiple regression as well as  plotting the predicted life expectancy and the responses.
+This function is imported to and used in some of the other files in the project.

-- `backward_elimination.py`: uses the backwatd elimination process to identify the most important parameters so that the model is reliable.
+- `backward_elimination.py`: Uses the backward elimination method to identify the most important parameters so that the model is reliable.
 This is done in four steps, which are explained as comments in the file.

+- `forward_selection.py`: Blabla

+- `bidirectional_elimination.py`: Blabla

-- `correlation_matrix.py`: making a correlation matrix showing the correlation, the linear realtionships, between the parameters as a matrix.
+- `correlation_matrix.py`: Makes a correlation matrix showing the correlation coeffictients of all the parameter pairs and visualizes it in a heatmap.

-- `error_plots.py`: evaluating the model by calculationg the errors, sum of errors, mean average error and plotting these.
+- `error_plots.py`: Evaluates the model by calculationg the errors, sum of errors, mean average error and plotting these.

-- `multiple_regression.py`: making the resgression model for prediction, training and testing it, as well as  plotting the predicted life expectancy and the responses.

 ## Technologies